openwdl/learn-wdl/scaled-up-real-world-jobs/README.md

    - then starts the scatters per ReadGroup, then
    - executes jobs per ReadGroup

-Then there is `sampleConfig.wdl`.
-This file determines how samples libraries and readgroups are related by a `samples.yml` file.
+The `Samples.wdl` file shows how Samples, Libraries and ReadGroups are related using a `samples.yml` file.

 ## Documentation